 Doncaster Council's Brownfield Land Register (December 2019)

-The Council published its first register (Part 1) in December 2017 in line with the Regulations and guidance above; published below is now the 2018 updated register.
+The Council published its first register (Part 1) in December 2017 in line with the Regulations and guidance above; published below is now the latest updated register.
 The register includes a link to our interactive brownfield land register map where the sites included on the register can be viewed in detail.
-Please note, the base date of the information included in the register is as of 1 April 2018 unless stated otherwise.
-This is to align the register with the Council's latest annual monitoring of residential planning permissions (Residential Land Availability Report) as well as the Housing & Economic Land Availability Assessment and 5-Year Deliverable Housing Land Supply Statement (covering the period 1 April 2017-31 March 2022) given the register includes the same concepts of suitability, availability, deliverability and achievability which are the main outputs and conclusions of these evidence base documents.
+Please note, the base date of the information included in the register is as of 1 April unless stated otherwise.
+This is to align the register with the Council's latest annual monitoring of residential planning permissions (Residential Land Availability Report) as well as the Housing & Economic Land Availability Assessment and 5-Year Deliverable Housing Land Supply Statement given the register includes the same concepts of suitability, availability, deliverability and achievability which are the main outputs and conclusions of these evidence base documents.

 - Download (125KB - CSV)